 UPDATE: We have a new article about Free Nights and Weekends.
 You can compare some top plans and see how much these plans really cost.

-First and foremost, why does this plan exist?
+First and foremost, why does this free nights and weekends electricity plan exist?
 Companies offer this plan in an attempt to incentivize consumers to use electricity during off-peak hours.
 The concept seems great; consumers use more energy when electricity is in less demand which equalizes the energy grid the rest of the day.
 However, there’s more to it than meets the eye.
 Here's the full picture on these types of plans and some myths associated with them.

 Free, sure, this is just about as promising as "no strings attached."
 Is there even such a thing?
 Flashback to any Econ 101 class and a professor yelling “there is NO such thing as a free lunch!”
 We recommend that before enrolling in any energy plan you should always check the Electricity Facts Label (EFL).
 Any of the Free Nights and Weekends plans will show the specific hours where your price per kilowatt hour (kWh) are free.
 The real stinger is to double check the price per kWh during the hours that won't be free, which is the majority of the day.
 Free is not looking like such a great deal and that Econ class is starting to finally make sense.